Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Conclusion

 \section{Conclusion}

 In this paper, we introduced \MOPO{MOPO}, an offline, multi-objective constrained optimization algorithm that learns from preference data and maximizes a primary objective while enforcing tunable lower bound constraints on secondary objectives.
 On synthetic benchmarks \MOPO{MOPO} accurately recovers the true \pareto{Pareto} front.
 Experiments on real-world datasets show that \MOPO{MOPO} matches or surpasses baselines, and ablation studies prove robustness to hyperparameters.
-An important future direction is to develop a rigorous theoretical analysis of \MOPO{MOPO} to provably advance the field of RLHF.
+An important future direction is to develop a rigorous theoretical analysis of \MOPO{MOPO}.